hmrc/income-tax-mtd-changelog/README.md

 #### Self Employment Business

 The following change is now available in Sandbox and Production for v3.0.
+(Note: a previous version of this log incorrectly stated that the change was for v4.0.)

 ##### Added